-The Learning Accommodations Center/DHHS will determine eligibility and the student will give you a “Faculty Letter” containing specific accommodation information.
+The Center for Accessibility Resources & Services/DHHS will determine eligibility and the student will give you a “Faculty Letter” containing specific accommodation information.
 Online Accommodation Plans are emailed to Professors.
 If you have not received a “Faculty Letter” please refer the student to our office before accommodating.

 5. Do accommodations give students an unfair advantage?

 Reasonable accommodations provide equal access to an education; they do not provide an unfair advantage or lower academic standards.
-If the accommodation interferes with the technical standards, please do not hesitate to call the Learning Accommodations Center or Deaf and Hard of Hearing Services.
+If the accommodation interferes with the technical standards, please do not hesitate to call the Center for Accessibility Resources & Services or Deaf and Hard of Hearing Services.